Judian81/Old-Project-11-Years-Of-Work./README.md

 # Old-Project-11-years-of-work.

+it is that directx 7 version and vb6 are deprecated. and have to start all over. but that is just to much for me so i wont.

-you can not compile this project. but you can maybe find some usefull code. the code from orgin is vb6. that is deprecated. i used direct X 7. and that is also deprecated.
+but maby you can find some usefull code you can use for yourself.